SUMMER ACADEMY FOR YOUNG PROFESSIONALS

 SET-UP OF THE MODULE

-The module is held during two weeks at Lund University in Lund, Sweden.
+The modules are held during two weeks at Lund University in Lund, Sweden.
 An average day has 5-7 hours of scheduled activities, with a mixture of lectures, workshops, seminars and study visits.
 Participants will have access to an e-learning platform and Lund University's e-library services.
 Prior to the start of the module, there will be a pre-module with assignments for the participants on the e-learning platform.

-The target group for the module is mainly young professionals within public administration, but also key persons within civil society who are working in organisations that have relevant points of contact with public administration.
+The target group for the module is mainly young professionals (under 36 years old) within public administration, but also key persons within civil society who are working in organisations that have relevant points of contact with public administration.
 The participants should have competence within the subject matter of the module and/or work experience within the area.
-This could e.g. be persons who work strategically with organisation and management of public administration on a state/intergovernmental, regional or local level - among these, persons who work with decentralisation, coordination of public authorities and/or integrating human rights, equality and equal treatment.
-For more information on the target group and the application criterium, click here.
+This could e.g. be persons who work strategically with organisation and management of public administration on a state/intergovernmental, regional or local level.

 ORGANISERS AT LUND UNIVERSITY

-the Raoul Wallenberg Institute (RWI) is a leading hub for inter-disciplinary and policy-oriented human rights research and education.
+the Raoul Wallenberg Institute (RWI) is active in Module 2 and is a leading hub for inter-disciplinary and policy-oriented human rights research and education.
 RWI have 30 years of experience advancing human rights in partnership with governments, national human rights institutions and universities.
 The mission of RWI is to promote universal respect for human rights and humanitarian law, by means of research, academic education and institutional development.

 Organisers of the module